About Bread and Stories

 An Independent Project

 I launched Bread and Stories on the open-source Ghost platform so that it can be truly independent.
-When a commercial platform is free to use, you're always the product in some way, and your work and its reach are at the mercy of profit-driven content promotion algorithms.
-I want this blog to find its readers in more organic ways within a community of like-minded creators.
-Plus I grew up in a haunted house, so Ghost sounds a lot like home.
+When a commercial platform is free to use, you're always the product somehow, entreating its content promotion algorithms like Oliver Twist begging for gruel.
+I trust this blog will find its community of readers more organically.
+Plus I grew up in a haunted house, so Ghost sounds like home to me.

 Why Subscribe?

-Subscribe for free to get new public posts delivered to your inbox, or choose a paid subscription to get additional premium content and support this project–not to mention, feel beams of gratitude warming you from a little desk in the Blue Ridge Mountains.
-Your paid subscription helps cover the cost of Ghost's platform subscription fee, which grows with the subscriber count, and thus helps Bread and Stories continue to exist.
+Subscribe for free to get new public posts delivered to your inbox, or choose a paid subscription to support this project–not to mention, feel beams of gratitude warming you from a little desk in the Blue Ridge Mountains.
+Paid subscriptions help cover the cost of Ghost's platform subscription fee, which grows with the subscriber count, and thus helps Bread and Stories continue to exist.

 Whichever subscription you choose, thanks for being here!